2lian/Motion-Stack/src/sim/moonbot_isaac/config.md

 - `transform`: Optional `TransformConfig` object representing the initial transform of the robot.
 - `parse_mimic_joints`: Boolean indicating whether to implement mimic joints as mimic joints instead of separate joints with different drives.
 Default is `False`.
 - `without_controls`: Boolean indicating whether to skip implementing controls for this robot.
 Default is `False`.
+- `realsense_camera`: Optional `RealsenseCameraConfig` object for configuring the simulated Realsense camera.
+- `publish_ground_truth_tf`: Boolean indicating whether to publish the ground truth TF with gt__ prefix.
+Default is `False`.
+Always off in visualization mode.

 **Note**: You must specify either `xacro_path` OR `robot_description_topic`, not both.
 At least one must be provided.